shabihassan1/HarmonyBot-v1.0/README.md

 ## Features

-- **Conversational AI**: Powered by the Meta LLaMA-3-8B model to provide coherent and context-aware conversations.
+- **Conversational AI**: Powered by the Meta-Llama-3-8B-Instruct model to provide coherent and context-aware conversations.
 - **Contextual Understanding**: Detects keywords related to mental health and medical inquiries to generate relevant and informed responses.
 - **Rich Markdown Support**: Outputs are rendered using Markdown for better readability.
 - **Hugging Face Integration**: Built using Hugging Face's Inference API for seamless integration with state-of-the-art NLP models.